DIG-Kaust/Adaptive-subtraction/README.md

 as in Guitton et al., 2004;
 - :orange_book: ``Adaptive_subtraction_patch.ipynb``: notebook computing matching filters in a small patch of a shot gather of the
 Voring data and comparing results of different algorithms;
 - :orange_book: ``Adaptive_subtraction.ipynb``: notebook applying adaptive subtraction on a complete shot gather by patching data and doing qc on common channel gathers obtained with the lsqr on all shots;
-- :orange_book: ``Adaptive_subtraction_tests.ipynb``: notebook performing several tests changing only one input parameter and fixing the others;
+- :orange_book: ``Adaptive_subtraction_synthetic_shot.ipynb``: notebook performing ADMM on a synthetic 2d dataset through simple tests to proof capacities of the L1-L1 optimization;
-- :orange_book: ``Adaptive_subtraction_tests_2.ipynb``: notebook performing several tests changing only two input parameters and fixing the others;
+- :orange_book: ``SRME.ipynb``: notebook where an initial multiple prediction is produced with the SRME method.
+Different approches of the ADMM applied to the data are introduced;

 ## Scripts
 The following scripts are provided:

-- :orange_book: ``read_gathers.py``: script reading input shot gathers and storing them in a 3d array;
+- :orange_book: ``push_rho.py``: fix epsilon (reg. parameter) and change rho values to observe how fast is the convergence of the solution.
+The results are stored in an npz file.
-- :orange_book: ``adaptive_subtraction_3d.py``: script performing adaptive subtraction on a cube of shot gathers.
+- :orange_book: ``tests.py``: change input parameters of the ADMM to correct input multiples and store differences with true multiples in a dictionary.
-- :orange_book: ``adaptive_subtraction_qc.py``: script doing qc on common channel gathers by plotting correlation of traces and estimating amplitude average of multiples present in arrays of total data and primaries data.
+- :orange_book: ``create_multiples.py``: create initial prediction of multiples performing a Multidimensional Convolution.

 ## Getting started :space_invader: :robot:
 To ensure reproducibility of the results, we suggest using the `environment.yml` file when creating an environment.